jonasbergqvist/saas-cms-visual-builder-workshop/README-x10-Create-element-component.md

 Try to run the query, to see if you still get the same result
 ![image](https://github.com/user-attachments/assets/01ce4c99-f63d-48e9-88c2-d8638964648e)

+## 10.5 Add fragment
-## 10.5 Add fragment to 'SimpleElementComponent.tsx'
+Add fragment to 'SimpleElementComponent.tsx'

 Update 'SimpleElementFragment' in 'SimpleElementComponent.tsx' to look like this

       export const SimpleElementFragment = graphql(/* GraphQL */ `